Miss Wayne County FAQ

 If I win, will it interfere with my education?

-No. The Miss America Organization is a scholarship program; we always make school a number one priority!
+No. The Miss America Organization is a scholarship competition; we always make school a number one priority!

-Is there an entry fee to compete in the Miss Wayne County Pageant?
+Is there an entry fee to compete in the Miss Wayne County Scholarship Competition?

 No, there is not an entry fee to compete in the Miss America system, but there is a required minimum $100 donation to the Children Miracle Network Hospitals (CMNH).
-For more information about becoming a contestant click here.
+For more information about becoming a candidate click here.

 Why do we have to make a CMNH donation?

 The Miss America Organization and Children’s Miracle Network Hospitals share a commitment to raise awareness and funds for Children’s Miracle Network Hospitals across the country as well as the Miss America Scholarship Program.
 This partnership creates the following opportunities for candidates and Miss America titleholders:

-Miss America acts as a goodwill ambassador for Children's Miracle Network throughout her year of service.
+- Miss America acts as a goodwill ambassador for Children’s Miracle Network Hospitals throughout her year of service.

-Miss America contestants at all levels raise money and awareness for Children's Miracle Network and the Miss America Scholarship Program.
+- Miss America candidates at all levels raise money and awareness for Children’s Miracle Network Hospitals and the Miss America Scholarship Program.

-Children's Miracle Network is the national platform for the Miss America Organization.
+- Children’s Miracle Network Hospitals is the national social impact initiative for the Miss America Organization.

-The tradition of the personal platform continues and contestants and titleholders can raise awareness for their chosen advocacy cause.
+- The tradition of the social impact initiative continues and candidates and titleholders can raise awareness for their chosen advocacy cause.

 In 1989, the Miss America Organization founded the platform concept, now called a Social Impact Initiative.
-To create this initiative, each contestant must choose an issue which she cares deeply and that is of relevance to our country.
-Once chosen, Miss America and the state titleholders use their stature to address community service organizations, business and civic leaders, the media and others about their social impact issues issues.
+To create this initiative, each candidate must choose an issue which she cares deeply and that is of relevance to our country.
+Once chosen, Miss America and the state titleholders use their stature to address community service organizations, business and civic leaders, the media and others about their social impact issues.
 Since 1989, Miss America titleholders have appeared at thousands of public speaking engagements and charitable events to generate awareness for a variety of causes, including homelessness, HIV/AIDS prevention, domestic violence, diabetes awareness, character education, literacy, etc.